-To begin the process of requesting a modification of a child support obligation, a motion must be filed in the court that issued the original order.
-If the Division of Child Support Enforcement (DCSE) was involved in your original case, DCSE will likely continue to be involved in your case and your hearing will need to be set on the DCSE docket.
+You can’t begin the process of requesting a modification of a child support obligation.
+Your lawyer must file a motion to be filed in the court that issued the original order.
+If the Division of Child Support Enforcement (DCSE) involves themselves in your original case, DCSE will likely continue to be involved in your case.
+Your hearing will need to be set on the DCSE docket.

 Experienced Child Support Attorney

 The Manassas Law Group’s experienced family and child support attorneys can assist you in this complex process.
 We’ve helped families in Manassas, Prince William County, and the surrounding area for decades.

 With over 50 years of experience dedicated to family law with a focus on litigation, our attorneys can guide you through the modification process.
 To discuss whether you may qualify for a modification in your child support obligation, call us at 703-361-8246.
 We can set up a consultation for one of our attorneys to evaluate of your unique situation or send us a message on our contact form.